turingschool/try-turing/_posts/2000-01-31-front-end-project.markdown

 Both partners will open a new codepen, and you'll work together to bounce ideas of of each other and be an extra pair of eyes when you are stuck.

+We encourage you and your pair to get creative!
+What can you build with your new skills?

-Take a look at [Sushi Jiggler](https://jenniferdewalt.com/sushi_jiggler.html).
+If you're having trouble coming up with ideas, take a look at [Sushi Jiggler](https://jenniferdewalt.com/sushi_jiggler.html).

 Can you and your pair create something similar?
-Be creative, and don't be afraid to use Google to search jQuery, CSS, and JavaScript tricks and documentation.
+Don't be afraid to use Google to search jQuery, CSS, and JavaScript tricks and documentation.
 This is all about learning and experimenting.

 ## A Helpful Hint